ivy-llc/ivy/docs/overview/deep_dive/array_api_tests.rst

 You can also run a specific test or test file by using your IDE.
 To make this work, you should set the backend explicitly in the `_array_module.py` file as explained in the previous subsection.
 After that, you can run the API test files as you typically would with other tests.
-See `here`_  for instructions on how to run tests in ivy more generally.
+See :ref:`here <overview/contributing/the_basics:Running Tests Locally>`  for instructions on how to run tests in ivy more generally.

 *NB*: make sure to not add any changes to the array-api files to your commit.